 Central Catholic High School uses video surveillance cameras to record access at building entrances, hallways, and the school parking lot.
 The cameras are not used to observe student/employee work areas, and are never used in areas where students/employees would have an expectation of privacy, such as restrooms or locker rooms.
-The primary purpose of the video surveillance system is to allow the after-the-fact investigation of crimes or
+The primary purpose of the video surveillance system is to allow the after-the-fact investigation of crimes or incidents committed on school grounds.

-Student Records Telephone Messages Textbooks Tobacco Products Transfers Unscheduled Time Free Periods Video Surveillance

-Visitors Work Dominite incidents committed on school grounds.
 Video surveillance can be monitored by the Dean of Students, Director of Technology, and the Director of Maintenance.
 Because of the many responsibilities of these positions, the video surveillance system is not monitored on a continuous basis.
-Work Permits If a suspected crime has been committed, non-employees should be encouraged to report it to the Weapons police.
+If a suspected crime has been committed, non-employees should be encouraged to report it to the police.
 If it is believed that recorded video from Central Catholic would assist in the investigation of the crime, the police should contact the Assistant Principal for Student Affairs.
 Copies of video will not be released to non-employees.

+Visitors

-Visitors Visitors must report to Office A on their arrival and depart the building when their business is concluded.
+Visitors must report to the Welcome Center on their arrival and depart the building when their business is concluded.
 A student visitor considering enrollment is permitted to "shadow" a Central Catholic student.
-Student visitors must report to and be approved by the Director of Admissions before ac- companying one of our students to class.
+Student visitors must report to and be approved by the Director of Admissions before accompanying one of our students to class.

 Other potential student visitors must submit a written request at least one day in advance to the Assistant Principal for Academic Affairs (Office B).
 Student visitors must comply with Central Catholic regulations, including dress code to the extent possible.

+Work Permits

-Work Permits Work permit applications are available from the Guidance Center.
+Work permit paper work is available in the Counseling Center.
 Completed applications should be returned to the appropriate public school district.

+Weapons

-Weapons Carrying a weapon anywhere on the school property, on vehicles transporting students, or at a school-related activity is absolutely forbidden.
+Carrying a weapon anywhere on the school property, on vehicles transporting students, or at a schoolrelated activity is absolutely forbidden.
 A weapon is defined as a gun, knife, or any other article that could be used to cause injury.

 If a student is found in possession of a weapon, his parents will be immediately notified.
 The matter will be referred to the local police if the school Administration considers it appropriate.
 After a review of the facts of the incident, the Administration will decide the appropriate disciplinary measures, including possible expulsion (Diocese of Pittsburgh Policy 630).

-Wednesday Morning Activities Central Catholic strives to take a holistic approach to our students high school experience.
-Most Wednesday mornings Central will operate on an Activity Block schedule.
-Students are required to be on time for homeroom at 7:56.
-Following homeroom, students will be able to take advantage of two activity periods.
-Students are required to sign up for these periods by the end of the day on Friday of the previous week.
-Students will have a wide variety of activities to select from including studies halls, student clubs, open gym, mass, etc. From time to time school wide assemblies will be scheduled for the entire student body.
-Guidelines for Extended on Orronnicht Tring or Overnight Trips Personnel on trips authorized by Central Catholic represent the school and are considered to be under its auspices throughout the trip.
+Guidelines for Extended

+or Overnight Trips

+Planning

+Packing

+Personnel on trips authorized by Central Catholic represent the school and are considered to be under its auspices throughout the trip.
 Students are expected to conduct themselves in a responsible, gentlemanly manner.
 All pertinent regulations in this handbook will be enforced by the moderators, coaches, and chaperones.
-All student events and trips must be alcohol and tobacco product-free, Packing regardless of location.
+All student events and trips must be alcohol and tobacco product-free, regardless of location.

 If a student causes a serious problem or disruption, his parents will be called immediately to take the student home, regardless of the trip's location.
 Students may not bring any contraband, e.g., drugs, alcohol, tobacco, on a trip.
 Before the group boards the bus/plane, their bags, cases, luggage and carry-on items may be searched.
 School administrators, moderators, coaches, and chaperones may search participants' belongings and rooms at any time during the trip.

-Planning and Packing • Be sure that your name is on your luggage, clothing, and anything else of value moderator in advance.
+Planning and Packing

-- Be sure that your name is on your luggage, clothing, and anything else of value. - Be sure that the group leader has your parent's phone number, and that your parents have the hotel's number. - If you are on any medication or have any special medical problems, inform the group
+- Be sure that your name is on your luggage, clothing, and anything else of value. - Be sure that the group leader has your parent's phone number, and that your parents have the hotel's number.